Saul Lieberman: Paradox in affiliation

-Perhaps because he was so deeply involved in the Seminary, Lieberman was often accused (esp. post-mortem) of being on the very right wing of Conservative Judaism.
-Personally fully observant of Halacha, he would not pray in a synagogue which did not have separate seating for men and women.
-Lieberman insisted that all services at the Seminary's Stein Hall, where he prayed daily, have a mechitzah even though the great majority of Conservative synagogues did not.
-Additionally, Lieberman saw to it that the Seminary synagogue in which he prayed used an Orthodox prayer book, rather than siddurim produced by the Rabbinical Assembly.
-He also frowned upon egalitarian participation by women in the Seminary synagogue services, even though the Conservative movement at large was moving towards that goal.
+Perhaps because he was so deeply involved in the Seminary, Lieberman was often accused (especially posthumously) of being on the very right wing of Conservative Judaism.
+Personally fully observant of Halakha, he would not pray in a synagogue which did not have separate seating for men and women.
+Lieberman insisted that all services at the Seminary's Stein Hall, where he prayed daily, have a mechitza even though most Conservative synagogues did not.
+Additionally, Lieberman saw that the seminary synagogue where he prayed used an Orthodox siddur rather than one produced by the Rabbinical Assembly.

-Towards the end of his life, he was very upset over his life work in trying to ensure that the Conservative movement was a halachic movement.
-He was very distraught at the direction the Conservative movement was taking in deliberating about ordaining women as rabbis.
-Immediately after his death, at the direction of JTS's Chancellor Gerson Cohen and with the approval of the JTS faculty, the Conservative Movement decided to admit women into its rabbinical school at JTS.
-Lieberman saw this as a major split with normative halakhic Judaism and very much opposed to Jewish law.
-Some of his students, representing major figures of the Talmud department of the Jewish Theological Seminary and who broke away from the Conservative movement, have published and translated his teshuva against the ordination of women in Tomeikh KaHalakha.
+The Lieberman clause

-Lieberman clause, a solution to the Agunah issue
+The Lieberman clause is a clause included in a ketubah (Jewish wedding document), created by and named after Saul Lieberman, that stipulates that divorce will be adjudicated by a modern bet din (rabbinic court) in order to prevent the problem of the agunah, a woman not allowed to remarry religiously because she had never been granted a religious divorce.
+It was first introduced in the 1950s by rabbis in Judaism's Conservative movement.

 Personal life

-The Chazon Ish, Rabbi Avrohom Yeshaya Korelitz was a first cousin.
-Rabbi Chaim Kanievsky and Rabbi Joseph Soloveitschik were both his first cousins once removed.
+Avrohom Yeshaya Karelitz was his first cousin.
+Chaim Kanievsky and Joseph B. Soloveitchik were both his first cousins once removed.

 Lieberman married Rachel Rabinowitz in 1922.
-She was the daughter of Rabbi Laizer Rabinowitz, the rabbi of Minsk, and granddaughter of Yerucham Yehuda Leib Perelmann.
+She was the daughter of Laizer Rabinowitz, the rabbi of Minsk, and granddaughter of Yerucham Yehuda Leib Perelmann.
 They moved to Mandatory Palestine in 1927, but she died three years later, in 1930.

-Lieberman studied at Hebrew University and received a Masters degree in Talmudic studies and ancient Palestiniology.
+Lieberman studied at Hebrew University and received a Master's in Talmudic and ancient Palestinian studies.

-He remarried in 1932, to Judith Berlin (August 14, 1904 – 1978), a daughter of Rabbi Meir Berlin (Bar-Ilan) – leader of the Mizrachi (Religious Zionism) movement; granddaughter of the Netziv; and niece of Rabbi Baruch Epstein.
+He remarried in 1932, to Judith Lieberman, a daughter of Meir Bar-Ilan, leader of the Mizrachi (religious Zionism) movement; granddaughter of Naftali Zvi Yehuda Berlin; and niece of Baruch Epstein.
 Judith Lieberman studied at Hunter College and then at Columbia University under Professor Moses Hadas and Professor Muzzey.
 From 1941, she served as Hebrew principal and then as dean of Hebrew studies of Orthodox Shulamith School for Girls in New York, the first Jewish day school for girls in North America.
 Among her publications were Robert Browning and Hebraism (1934), and an autobiographical chapter which was included in Thirteen Americans, Their Spiritual Autobiographies (1953), edited by Louis Finkelstein.